pool

 with my_pool.connection() as conn: conn.execute(...) # the connection is now back in the pool

-All the waiting and future client will fail to acquire a connection with a
+All the waiting and future clients will fail to acquire a connection with a

 PoolClosed